ovrmrw/reactive-store/README.md

 # ovrmrw-reactive-store
 Most Simple Reactive Store using RxJS by @ovrmrw

+---

 **(!)
 TypeScript 2.1 or later is needed.**

 Simple key-value store like Flux concept for frond-end apps.

+Flux and Redux are of course good ideas.

+But writting Actions, ActionCreators and Reducers for small apps is painful.

+That is why that I wrote a Simple Store.

+In web apps world, we have to consider all events as async, so Reactive Concept is best match to that.

+To handle **states, time flow and events** easily, Simple Reactive Store (using RxJS) was born.

+---

 ## Install from npm
 ```